 - Festival FAQs

-I’m putting this first because it’s important.
-While you can wander around Epcot and look at things and take advantage of the Eat to the Beat Concert Series, the food and drinks are NOT free.
+And then listen to this because it’s important – while you can wander around Epcot and look at things the food and drinks are NOT free.

 I had a woman in line in front of me at one of the kiosks who walked up to the cast member and was bewildered that she had to pay for things.
 She thought they were just giving out free samples to everyone at all of the kiosks.